CAN YOU GET A RESTRAINING ORDER AGAINST SOMEONE FOR STALKING YOU? WHAT IS STALKING?

 Obviously, a DNA Test showing you are not the Father is considered "newly discovered evidence," however, if you are unable to have access to the child to complete such a DNA test, you can request a Court Order to make this happen.

 I recently had a DNA test ordered for a client who stated his "newly discovered evidence" was that the Mother's current boyfriend continued to taunt him by telling him HE (the boyfriend) was the Father, not my client.
 If you suspect you are not the Father of a child and want to seek termination of a previously ordered, pending, or potential child support child support obligation, do not wait to seek the assistance of a Family Law Attorney to accomplish this.
-The Law Office of Summer R. Nichols is experienced in dealing with these types of cases every day.
+The Summer Nichols Law is experienced in dealing with these types of cases every day.

 How Old Does a Child Have to be to be Left At Home Alone?